leonardehrenfried/html5ify/README.md

 ### Disclaimer

 This extension sets an Amazon affiliate code.
-If you object to this, just clone the repo and remove the code.
+If you object to this, just fork the repo and remove the code.